-MONTGOMERY, Ala. – Montgomery attorney R. Austin Huffaker, Jr. was confirmed by the U.S. Senate Wednesday afternoon by a vote of 89-4 to be a federal District Judge for the Middle District of Alabama.
+MONTGOMERY, Ala. – Montgomery attorney R. Austin Huffaker, Jr. was confirmed by the U.S. Senate Dec.
+4, by a vote of 89-4 to be a federal District Judge for the Middle District of Alabama.
 President Donald Trump nominated Huffaker for the Article III judgeship in early July, and he appeared before the Senate Judiciary Committee for consideration in late July, receiving a favorable report in October.
 Huffaker received the full support of both Senator Richard Shelby (R -AL) and Senator Doug Jones (D-AL) who spoke enthusiastically on his behalf at his nomination hearing.

 Sen. Shelby released a statement saying, “Today the Senate confirmed Austin Huffaker’s nomination to be a district judge for the Middle District of Alabama, which is great news for Alabama and our nation’s federal judiciary.
 Austin is well respected in the community, and I know that he will uphold the rule of law with the utmost integrity and honor.
 I was proud to support his nomination and believe that he is the ideal candidate to serve in this prestigious position.”